mozilla/data-docs/src/concepts/choosing_a_dataset_mobile.md

 (found as `metadata_app_version`) and release channel (which can be found as under metadata as `metadata.normalized_channel`).

-There are versioned tables for core ping storage, but the un-suffixed table is the most up-to-date table and it is best to use this in your analysis.
+There are versioned tables for core ping storage, but the table without a version suffix is the most up-to-date table and it is best to use this in your analysis.

 The `seq` field indicates the order of the pings coming in.
 A record